Arslan2003/Final_Year_Project/README.md

 # Final Year Project – Multimodal Machine Learning for Stock Recommendation

-This repository contains the code and datasets used in my Final Year Project for the BSc (Hons) in Data Science at University of Greenwich.
-The project explores a **multimodal machine learning approach** to evaluate publicly listed companies by combining **time series modelling of historical stock prices** with **tabular analysis of financial metrics**.
+This repository contains the code and datasets used in my Final-Year Project for the BSc (Hons) in Data Science at University of Greenwich.
+The project explores a **multimodal machine learning approach** to evaluate publicly listed companies by combining **tabular analysis of financial metrics** with **time series modelling of historical stock prices**.

 The project

 The methodology is inspired by value investing principles from *The Intelligent Investor* by Benjamin Graham.
 It seeks to determine whether a stock is **overvalued**, **fairly valued**, or **undervalued** based on both its historical performance and its current financial condition.

-## Highlights
+## Skills I gained from this project:

 - Complete end-to-end implementation: from project ideation and data acquisition to model training, optimisation, and deployment
 - Demonstrates skills in time series forecasting, financial data analysis, and modern ensemble learning (CatBoost)